GopinathAchuthan/Machine-Learning-Projects/Supervised learning/Regression Models/README.md

 #### **c.
 Ridge Regression (L2 Regularization)**

 - **Description**: A variation of linear regression that introduces a **penalty term** to prevent overfitting by shrinking the coefficients.
 It adds a regularization term to the cost function.
-  - The regularization term is the sum of the squared coefficients, scaled by a parameter \(\lambda\) (the regularization parameter).
+  - The regularization term is the sum of the squared coefficients, scaled by a parameter λ (the regularization parameter).
   - The goal is to reduce the complexity of the model while keeping it accurate.

   ```math